Skip over main navigation

 Facilities in the building

-The building does not have a café, but is able to provide hot drinks for booked groups as well as facilities for external caterers.
-The closest venue serving food is the Baum Public House, next door to the museum.
+The building does not have a café, but can provide hot drinks for booked groups as well as facilities for external caterers.
+The closest venue serving food is the Baum Public House, next door to the museum- please note the pub is not wheelchair accessible, there are steps up to the front door.

 Published: 22nd August, 2019